 About the Meeting Theme: Climate change impacts the movement of agricultural and forestry products and the survival of novel invasive threats worldwide.
 There is emerging evidence that recent historical climatic changes have resulted in dramatic effects on the geographical range and impacts of both endemic and invasive alien pests, making the protection of national borders against new pest invasions increasingly difficult.
 The economic consequences of climate change will, in turn, change pathways and alter invasive species risk patterns.
 Climate change has been identified by EFSA and EPPO as the highest priority emerging concern in relation to pest risk modelling and assessment.
 This year we wish to focus attention on key impacts of climate change on pest risk assessment, to better understand and prepare for the emerging challenges.

-Call for Abstracts: We are experimenting with a new model for our meeting.
+Call for Abstracts: (PDF version) We are experimenting with a new model for our meeting.
 This year, we are inviting presentations on the workshop theme, with a view to workshopping the topics and distilling the consensus position on each of the topics into a series of papers to be published as a peer-reviewed special issue in EPPO Bulletin.
 Consequently, while we welcome presentations spanning the full range of interests covered by IPRRG, this year we especially encourage presentations addressing any of the following topics: